dfaker/TTSGan/README.md

 # TTSGan

 # !
-Doesn't currently produce anything more than stylized gibberish. !
+Doesn't currently produce anything more than stylized gibberish syllables !

 ### Expects the setup of:
 - `source.mp3` as a source audio recording